DIY Firework Launcher Plans

 - You now have a 10-shot mortar rack.
 Repeat steps 1 and 2 to build additional racks.
 Each rack holds ten tubes, so we built five racks to create a 50-shot rack.

 Step 3: Prepare Your Plugs

-One at a time, take a tube and line the inside of one end with a small bead of Liquid Nails.
-Hammer the wooden plug into the glued end of the tube.
+- Take a tube and line the inside of one end with small beads of Liquid Nails adhesive (as seen in the second photo in the gallery above).

-Step 4: Fan or Angle Your Racks for the Final Step
+Step 4: Fan or Angle Your Racks

-Remove the spacers.
-You now have a fanned or angled mortar tube launcher!
+- Remove the spacers.
+You now have a fanned or angled mortar tube launcher.

-When your rack is finished, enjoy its durability.
-We blasted it off with 50 shots right off the rip with no problems.
+When your rack is finished, it should be nice and durable.
+We blasted 50 shots right off the rip with no problems.
 Seriously, this thing will take a beating and give you years of enjoyment.
 Fuse it with different burning fuses and create your own magical display!
+Happy Fourth of July!

 © 2013 Rebecca